-The last mention I can find of the group is in the April 26, 1952 Afro-American.
-Old friend Doc Bagby had just closed at the Comedy Club in Baltimore and "the original Four Blues move in on Monday."
+The April 26, 1952 Afro-American reported that old friend Doc Bagby had just closed at the Comedy Club in Baltimore and "the original Four Blues move in on Monday."
 The May 3 Afro-American said that they'd been held over.
 The last mention that I can find of the group is when they played the Casino in the Allentown/Bethlehem area of Pennsylvania in late December 1952.

 There's one more photo that I found of the 4 Blues.
 This was an advertising sheet put out by the Gale Agency, which pictures a later group.
 The 4 Blues had been with Gale in the early 40s, but it looks like they left Jolly Joyce to go with Gale again.
 Ganzyetter Thompson is at left and Carroll Jones is definitely third from left; I don't know who the other two are.
 By this time, Doc Starkes is gone.
 (By early 1954 he'd briefly be with the Piccadilly Pipers and then go on to form the Nite Riders/Night Riders.)
 Dan Kockakian provided me with another photo of that same group that had appeared in the May 3, 1952 Baltimore Afro-American.
 I can't find any mention of them at all after 1952.
 (There's a tantalizing ad for a 4 Blues act appearing at the Twin Pines, in Kittanning (western Pennsylvania) in March 1958, but I don't really believe this is them.)

 The 4 Blues were an inconsistent group, based on performance and record reviews.
 Dismal failures with their recordings, they still must have pleased a lot of people in shows, since they were together for at least a dozen years.